 The Podcasts are also available on Spotify (just manually find the Podcast section) and various other Podcast providers as well as by clicking the link on the top of each email.

 We hope that these new ways of listening will make the Devotions more accessible.

 With every good wish

-A weekly insight by our Minister, Ruth, on ways our lives are touched by our faith.
+A weekly insight written & recorded by our former Minister, Ruth, in 2020 on ways our lives are touched by our faith.
 Designed to make you think and to nurture you in your faith journey.
-Available each Wednesday during this series here.
 It can also be accessed by phoning in to listen on 01252 978353.
 Please let people know!
-December 2020 … Continue reading
+December 2020 November … Continue reading